teran-s/AIEnhancedPHPDeveloper-LiveCollege-B1/README.md

 # AIEnhancedPHPDeveloper-LiveCollege-B1
  AIEnhancedPHPDeveloper-LiveCollege-B1

- This is a new course
+ This is a new coursed